bcgov/digital.gov.bc.ca/README.md

 You can see our backlog in the open by clicking on the issues tab above.

-Contact the product owner, Heather.Remacle@gov.bc.ca, if you have questions.
+Contact the product owner, Steve.Chapman@gov.bc.ca, if you have questions.

 ## Components